Go SDK

 - URLs and API keys for the MPC nodes in a running instance of the Builder Vault TSM.
 You can follow one of the tutorials Local Deployment, Hosted Sandbox, or AWS Marketplace to get access to a Builder Vault TSM.

-Step 1: Create a Go Project and Fetch the TSM SDK
+Step 1: Create a Go Project and Fetch the Builder Vault SDK

 In the following steps we will create a small Go project that uses the Builder Vault Go SDK: